YongHHuang/covid_data_exploration/README.md

 The dashboard includes:
 - Select start date and end date.
 - Select continent and country/region.
-- Partially, fully, and not vaccinated rate pie chart for selected area.
+- Population, partially, fully, and not vaccinated rate pie chart for selected area.
 - Fully vaccinated rate heatmap for selected area.
 - Partially and fully vaccinated rate bar chart for selected area.
 - Relationship between GDP and fully vaccinated rate for selected area.